theothersarah/sgopher/README.md

 Secondly, it transfers text files as they exist on the disk.
 It does not reprocess them to change line endings, escape periods at the start of a line, or anything else.
 It did so during testing and in my experience either clients don't care or they get confused by it, so I went with the simplest case in the end.

-Note: sgopher insists that valid requests to end with a CRLF sequence as stated in RFC 1436.
+Note: sgopher insists that valid requests end with a CRLF sequence as stated in RFC 1436.
 It will reject clients that only send LF.

 ## "CGI"
 Executable files, scripts or binaries, are not served directly by sgopher.
 They are executed in a forked process using an interface inspired by HTTP's CGI standard.
 These programs will be hereafter referred to as CGI programs, but note that it does not fully conform to the real CGI standard.